Chainwich/chainmapper/README.md

 Script that, once deployed in a Docker container, monitors a live feed of the Ethereum network via a WebSocket connection, stores the sender addresses with transaction counts, and creates statistics of the most active addresses.

+## Configuration

+A list of the possible environment variables and their purpose:

+- `MODE`: Either `development` or `production`, the logging level is set based on this
+- `EXPORT_INTERVAL`: The interval of how often the SQLite database is exported as a JSON file, does nothing if `IS_EXPORT` is not true
+  - Notably set as a string (similar to all environment variables)
+- `IS_EXPORT`: Boolean that indicates whether the aforementioned export task is enabled or not
+  - Possible values that are interpreted as `True` (case insensitive): `true`, `1`, and `t`

 ## Development

 Most critically `MODE=development` should be specified, as it sets the logging level from `INFO` to `DEBUG`.
 Low `EXPORT_INTERVAL` should be used for testing the export functionality (obviously).